kevinoliveira/kevinoliveira.github.io/src/md/test.md

 ---
 path: "/blog/test"
 date: "1970-01-01"
-title: "markdown test to create css stytles"
+title: "Hello world"
-tags: ["docker","test","life","breed"]
+tags: ["docker", "test", "life", "breed"]
-category: "politics"
+# category: "Unimportant"
 ---

 ⋅⋅⋅You can have properly indented paragraphs **within list items.
 Notice the blank line above**, and the leading spaces (at least one, but we'll use three here to also align the raw Markdown).